-One promising proposal creates a new class of security, called the Clean Asset Bond (CAB), as well as the Clean Asset Loan (CAL), collectively referred to as Clean Asset Bonds and Loans (CABLs), which would allow private developers or corporations to issue tax-exempt debt on qualified clean assets.
+Another promising proposal creates a new class of security, called the Clean Asset Bond (CAB), as well as the Clean Asset Loan (CAL), collectively referred to as Clean Asset Bonds and Loans (CABLs), which would allow private developers or corporations to issue tax-exempt debt on qualified clean assets.
 Please read more about these initial ideas on the Policy Briefs section.
 We continue to research the applicability of this concept, and will post updates on our concept when available.

 See Events both past and present.
 Details will be posted when available.

 This policy research has benefitted from input from more than 300 experts, including faculty and researchers at Columbia University, the Massachusetts Institute of Technology, Center for Energy and Environmental Policy Research (MIT CEEPR), the American Council for an Energy Efficient Economy (ACEEE), American Renewable Energy Institute (AREI), The Nature Conservancy (TNC), Arizona State University LightWorks, the One Step In Foundation, and R Street Institute, among many others.
 With their valuable expertise and insight, together we have explored several important sectors of the economy for potential application of Clean Tax Cuts or Clean Assets Bonds, including transportation, oil and gas, real estate, clean tech, agriculture and land use, and finance.
 We would welcome your participation.